 - The Penn Station area's existing population density is 47,800 persons per square mile, which corresponds to a High rating according to FTA benchmarks.
 Total employment served is 332,000, corresponding to a High rating.
 Parking costs in the Manhattan central business district (CBD) are over \$20 per day, corresponding to a High rating.
-The ratio of station area to county proportion of LBAR housing units is 1.44, rating Medium-Low.
-The rating for this subfactor increases to a Medium because over five percent of housing units in the county are LBAR. - The Penn Station area is one of the densest commercial and residential locations in the United States.
+The ratio of station area to county proportion of LBAR housing units is 1.79, rating Medium.
+The rating for this subfactor increases to a Medium-High because over five percent of housing units in the county through which the project travels are LBAR. - The Penn Station area is one of the densest commercial and residential locations in the United States.
 The station provides access to numerous intra-city and inter-city rail services and supports more than 650,000 visitors and commuters per day.
 Most buildings are greater than 20 stories, going as high as 102 stories, with minimal building setbacks.
-The station area has a grid structure with block lengths of 250 feet to 900 feet, and wide sidewalks.
+The station area has a grid structure and wide sidewalks.